All Collections

 To add another condition, click either AND or OR and click the Add Condition button.
 Think carefully about how the rule may conflict or interact with other rules you've made.

-Screenshot of the Set Visibility modal with and and or conditions added.
+The Set Visibility modal with 'and' and 'or' conditions added.

 Tying in the scenario

-Here's how you'd build the visibility rule for the hexagon shape mentioned in the scenario at the beginning of this article.
-Refer to the images above to see the scenario in action. ☝️
+Here's how you'd build the visibility rule for the hexagon shape mentioned in the scenario outlined at the beginning of this article.

-• For the first condition, you select the 'Company Age' question since you're basing the rule partially on that question.
-You then select '1' as the Value.
-You then add two OR conditions for 'Company Age' and select the '2' and '3' Values since your round-table session is for companies up to three years old.
+3. Add two 'OR' conditions for 'Company Age' and select the '2' and '3' values since your round-table session is for companies up to three years old.

-The result of these selections means that the hexagon will print only on Owner badges whose companies grew to 100 or more employees in the first three years!
-Here's how the complete visibility rule looks in the Webex Events Platform:
+The result of these selections means that the hexagon will only be printed on the badges of company owners whose companies grew to 100 or more employees in the first three years!
+The following screenshot shows how the rule is structured in the Webex Events platform.

 Now you know how to make visibility rules to tailor exactly what gets printed on each badge and for whom!
 When it's time to start checking folks in and printing their badges, refer to our venue setup articles for hardware setup instructions and advice.